metafacture/metafacture-blog/content/blog/2025-03-10-fixing-memory-leak/index.md

 Since 2025 we started the [Rheinland-Pfälzische Bibliografie (RPB)](https://github.com/hbz/rpb/).
 Here, ETL processes are triggered _every time_ a record is changed or created.
-This resulted very fast in an [OutOfMemoryError](https://github.com/hbz/lobid-resources/issues/2121#issuecomment-2631355294).
+This resulted very quickly in an [OutOfMemoryError](https://github.com/hbz/lobid-resources/issues/2121#issuecomment-2631355294).

 Using Intellij IDEA we can easily produce a picture which shows the ever